-The Company's IDEX UK subsidiary participates in a program by which the government of the United Kingdom offers financial support for qualifying research and development activities of small and medium-sized enterprises.
+The Company's IDEX UK subsidiary participates in a program by which the government of the United Kingdom offers financial support for qualifying research and development activities of small and medium-sized enterprises, SME R&D tax relief.
 Under the program, the Company, in its current loss position, is eligible for a cash grant in support of approved projects, subject to approvals and meeting program requirements.